blake-enyart/sql-generator/README.md

 Generates SQL scripts built based in Python, Jinja templates, and SQL.
 This is a prototype for data testing and generating dbt source/staging files.

 ## Getting Started
 Start by installing `python` and then `pip install poetry`.
-After poetry is installed, run `poetry config virtualenvs.in-project true` then `poetry install`.
+After poetry is installed, run:
+- `poetry config virtualenvs.in-project true`
+- `poetry install`
+- `poetry shell`

 The most developed script in the repo is the [dbt_generator.py](python_scripts/dbt_generator.py).
 There are two paths to using this tool to generate dbt source/staging models.